-The Shasta River experiences much warmer temperatures in the early spring.
+The Shasta River usually experiences much warmer temperatures in the early spring.
 This is due, in part, to ground water influences which tend to moderate water temperature.
 Compare this to the very similar temperature conditions in the Scott, which is fed by a mix of groundwater and snow-melt; and the Salmon, which is a snow-melt dominated system (Figure 15).
+The winter of 2014-2015 saw very little snow and subsequently we see very similar thermographs for all tributary sites.

-In 2014, all monitored tributaries depict the highest daily average temperatures during July, followed by a drop in temperature around the first week of August (Figures 15 - 18).
+In 2015, all monitored tributaries depict the highest daily average temperatures during July, followed by a drop in temperature around the first week of August (Figures 15 - 18).
 These water temperatures correlate with high ambient air temperatures in July through early August.
-Water temperatures in 2014 peaked earlier and were hotter than those seen in previous years (Figures 16-18) due to a 3-year drought combined with record high temperatures in California.
+Water temperatures in 2015 peaked earlier and were hotter than those seen in previous years (Figures 16-18) due to a 4-year drought combined with record high temperatures in California.

+Figure 14.
+Daily average water temperature for Scott, Shasta, and Salmon Rivers, 2015.

 Figure 15.
-Daily average water temperature for Scott, Shasta, and Salmon Rivers, 2014.
+Daily average water temperatures for the Shasta River from 2010-2015.

 Figure 16.
-Daily average water temperatures for the Shasta River from 2010-2014.
+Daily average water temperatures for the Scott River from 2010-2015.

 Figure 17.
-Daily average water temperatures for the Scott River from 2010-2014.

-Figure 18.
-Daily average water temperatures for the Salmon River from 2010-2014.
+Daily average water temperatures for the Salmon River from 2010-2015.